-For transfers to friends, family and businesses Cash App can save you $3-$5 USD on ACH transfers along with direct deposits, a free debit card, ATM withdrawals, Bitcoin and even stock purchases.
+For transfers to friends, family and businesses Cash App can save you $3-$5 USD on bank transfers along with direct deposits, a free debit card, ATM withdrawals, Bitcoin and even stock purchases.

 Let’s dive in!